John Haywood (politician)

-John Haywood (born Edgecombe County, North Carolina, February 23, 1754; died Raleigh, Wake County, North Carolina, November 18, 1827) was an American politician, who was the longest-serving North Carolina State Treasurer (forty years, from 1787 until his death).
+John Haywood (born Edgecombe County, North Carolina, February 23, 1755; died Raleigh, Wake County, North Carolina, November 18, 1827) was an American politician, who was the longest-serving North Carolina State Treasurer from 1787 until his death in 1827.

 Early and family life

 Haywood's father was North Carolina politician, judge and patriot William Haywood (1730–79),who had married Charity Hare (of Hertford County, North Carolina), who bore nine children, including banker Sherwood Haywood.
 This John Haywood was named for his grandfather, another John Haywood (1685-), who was born in Barbados, arrived in North Carolina about 1730 and became active in local politics.

 For many years this John Haywood and his first wife, Sarah Leigh, used their new premises to entertain official state dignitaries.
 Sarah gave John one son, named Leigh.

 After Sarah died in 1791, John remarried, on March 9, 1798, Eliza Eagles Asaph Williams, by whom he had 12 children, including sons William Haywood, John S. Haywood, Ernest Haywood, Dr. Edmund Burke Haywood, and Dr. Fabius Haywood.